ainhoaarnaiz/detectron2_for_windows/README.md

 ### 1. Install Visual Studio Build Tools 2019

-Assuming you are using CUDA 11.8, you will need to install Visual Studio Build Tools 2019.
+If you are using CUDA 11.8, you will need to install **Visual Studio Build Tools 2019**.
 Follow the steps in this video tutorial:

 👉 [Visual Studio Build Tools 2019 Installation Video](https://youtu.be/lW_xccf8uFA?si=MoGhn54JHjQYrTk2)